 Effective 25 May 2018

-“Corplaw” (referred to as “we”, “us” “our” or “Corplaw” in this policy) primarily refers to Corplaw Limited, a division of Pearse Trust Limited, and, where appropriate, to other companies in the Pearse Trust group or other entities over which Pearse Trust exercises management control (including Smart MBS).
+“Corplaw” (referred to as “we”, “us” “our” or “Corplaw” in this policy) is a division of Pearse Trust Limited.,

 “Personal Data” is any personal information which relates to a living individual who can be identified from that data.
 You agree that the personal data which you supply to us will be true, complete and accurate in all respects, and you agree to notify us immediately of any changes to that data.